"False"

 Secondary sources

-To cite a source from a secondary source is generally to be avoided, since you are expected to have read the works you cite.
-If a primary source (original source) is not available, you may use a secondary source.
-If you use secondary sources, the primary and secondary source and year should be indicated in the in-text reference.
+Citing source from a secondary source is generally discouraged, since you are expected to have directly read the works you cite.
+However, if a primary source (original source) is unavailable, you may use a secondary source.
+If you use secondary sources, the primary and secondary sources, along with the year, should be indicated in the in-text reference.
 Only the secondary source is to be included in the reference list.

 Example

-In the example below you have read Bob Smith's book "Democracy" published in 1972, where he on page 67 cites Tom Small's book "Civil rights" published in 1832:
+In the example below you have read Bob Smith's book "Democracy" published in 1972, where he cites Tom Small's book "Civil rights" published in 1832, on page 67:

 Small (1832, cited in Smith 1972, p.
 67) claims...